auto3t/docs/mkdocs/docs/settings/archive-options.md

 ## File Operation Option

+!!! info
     Some of these options will fail depending on your setup.
 Read this carefully.
+When in doubt, put your "completed" folder for your download client on the same filesystem as your media folder to avoid moving / linking across filesystems.

 ### Move

 Move completed files from the download folder to the archive folder and delete the torrent from the client.
-This might fail if this moves files across filesystems.
+This might fail if this moves files across filesystems that don't support moving.

 ### Copy